AssemblyScript/website/src/loader.md

 Note that we don't need to retain a reference to the value returned by `concat` in the above snippet, because return values become automatically retained for the caller.
 A few general rules:

-* Retain a reference when `__allocXY`ing a string, array or object and release it again when done with it.
+* Retain a reference when `__newXY`ing a string, array or object and release it again when done with it.
 * Don't forget to release a reference to a managed object returned by the module, even if the return value is not used.
 * Does not apply to basic values like `i32`s or `f64`s since these aren't objects (don't retain or release these).